ito-org/documentation/content/api-backend/install.md

 ## Docker Compose

-To start the ``docker-compose`` you need to set the following environment variables so that the server knows how to connect to your Postgres database.
-For that you can add an ``.env`` file to the root of the api-backend folder with the following lines.
+To start `docker-compose` you need to set the following environment variables so that the server knows how to connect to your Postgres database.
+For that you can add an `.env` file to the root of the api-backend folder with the following lines.

-### .env Variables
+### Environment Variables

 > Example of the .env file